0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/zkevm-bridge/exit-tree.md

 ### Transfer from rollup L2 to L1

-Transfers can also occur from an L2 Rollup to the Mainnet L1.
+Transfers can also occur from an L2 Rollup to the L1 mainnet.
 In this scenario, the same procedure outlined in the previous example is followed, but in the reverse direction.

 That is, once a user commits to a transfer, an exit leaf is added to the L2 exit tree with corresponding transfer information.
 The transfer data in this case looks as follows: